juli704/opengl-gimbal-lock/README.md

 ![opengl-gimbal-lock-demo.gif](demo/opengl-gimbal-lock-demo.gif)

-A graphical user interface for controlling the rings of a gimbal lock system.
+A graphical user interface for controlling the rings of a gimbal lock system

 Tech stack:
 - C++